rclement/romain-clement.net/content/company/index.md

 # Company

-I started my own freelancing company in 2018 with a strong focus on bringing software engineering skills for data and artifical intelligence applications, as well as teaching others.
+I started my own freelancing company in 2018 with a strong focus on bringing software engineering skills for data and artificial intelligence applications, as well as teaching others.

 My current domains of expertise and interest include: